-There are few cuneiform tablets depicting the epic that survive to this day from the subsequent millennia of its origin.
-These older stone tablets showcase the ‘Babylonian’ version of the epic – a version that dates well back to the second millennium BC.
-It is only two thirds complete, and presents the story of Gilgamesh in a different light.
-Then there is the ‘Akkadian’ version from early 13th to 10th century BC.
-It wasn’t until the 7th century AD when contemporary historians found the best preserved copies in the ruins of Assyrian king Ashurbanipal’s library.
-Around the time First Great War had ended, the myth and story behind this epic had already stretched out beyond the middle east Asia and Europe.
+There are a few surviving cuneiform tablets depicting the epic, and these older stone tablets showcase the Babylonian version which dates back well into the second millennium BC.
+It is only two-thirds complete and presents the story of Gilgamesh in a different light.
+Then there is the Akkadian version from the early 13th to the 10th century BC.
+It wasn’t until the seventh century AD that contemporary historians found the best-preserved copies in the ruins of the Assyrian king Ashurbanipal’s library.

 8. Myth of Gilgamesh

 Gilgamesh is also known as Bilgames in Sumerian and Gilgamos in Greek and was part god, part man.
 He was the fifth king of the Sumerian city of Uruk.
 His life and deeds were so influential that many myths grew up around his achievements among subsequent generations of Sumerians.